 - Everything in GIMBC is taught in English: this includes lectures, seminars, and lab meetings.
 No knowledge of Mandarin Chinese is required.

-- Although the PDF specifies Dr. Lin as the contact person, for detailed information, we recommend that you contact the Institute Secretary, Ms. Frannie Han ( email@example.com ), or the Dean of our College, Professor Timothy Lane ( firstname.lastname@example.org ).
+- For detailed information, we recommend that you contact the Institute Secretary, Ms. Frannie Han ( email@example.com ), or the Dean of our College, Professor Timothy Lane ( firstname.lastname@example.org ).

 - Although the PDF specifies a resume (autobiography) and Statement of Purpose (research plan), actually we will just need a Personal Statement from you, describing who you are, your background, and your research interests and goals (what's bringing you here).
 You need not supply us with a formal autobiography.
 And you do not need a formal research proposal since your specific research area can be determined once you are here and actually working with a faculty member.